KuroganeToyama/blog/src/content/blog/2025-10-18-the-big-short.md

 As demonstrated in the movie, an initial mortgage bond of 50 million dollars could turn into 1 billion dollars through these layers of products.
 The market related to mortgage was 20 times bigger than the actual values of the mortgages.
 And to top it up, the movie narrated,

-> If the mortgage bond was the match, and the CDOs was a kerosene-soaked rag, then the synthetic CDOS was the atomic bomb with a drunk president holding his finger over the button.
+> "If the mortgage bond was the match, and the CDOs was a kerosene-soaked rag, then the synthetic CDOS was the atomic bomb with a drunk president holding his finger over the button."

 #### 5. The first domino fell